Camping at Oktoberfest - Your Options

 The Tent (Das Zelt)

-Munich's legendary backpacker camp.
+Munich's well-known backpacker camp.
 Not exactly camping - it's a huge permanent tent with floor space where you roll out your sleeping bag on foam mats.
-Famous among budget travelers during Oktoberfest.
+Popular among budget travelers during Oktoberfest.

 Pros